A global advocacy programme aimed at strengthening the legal framework on the human right to peace and crimes against peace

 From 2022, the international engagement of the Global Coalition will focus on the revival of the work in the UN Human Rights Council, building upon the previous Council’s work on this matter.

-The Global Coalition will also launch with the support of like-minded States a global campaign at the UN General Assembly to adopt on 21 September 2023, the International Day of Peace, a request for an advisory opinion from the International Court of Justice on the existence of a rule of customary international law on the human right to peace and its substance.
-With the division among States on the existence of this right in customary international law, an advisory opinion from the World Court will give a definite answer and clarify the law in many aspects.
+The Global Coalition will also launch with the support of like-minded States a global campaign at the UN General Assembly to adopt on 21 September 2023, the International Day of Peace, a request for an advisory opinion from the International Court of Justice on the human right to peace and its substance.
+With the division among States and scholars on the existence of this right in contemporary international law, an advisory opinion from the World Court will give a definite answer and clarify the law in many aspects.

 Permanent People’s Tribunal for the Right to Peace